Colorado Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Property damage caused by uninsured/underinsured drivers, unless additional coverage is purchased

-The table above is based on the Colorado state minimum car insurance requirements, which mainly include liability coverage for bodily injury and property damage.
+The table above is based on the Colorado minimum car insurance requirements, mainly liability coverage for bodily injury and property damage.
 Specific coverage details are subject to the terms and conditions of an individual's policy.

 Average Cost of Minimum Coverage Car Insurance in Colorado